Hugh1996/caesars-challenge-pp2/README.md

   - I confirmed the project is responsive on all standard screen sizes using Google Chrome dev tools and [Am I Responsive](https://ui.dev/amiresponsive).

   - Friends and family confirmed the site color scheme and font style works well together.
-They alos confirmed the quiz as well structured and fun to utilize.
+They also confirmed the quiz was well structured and fun to play.

   - I confirmed the username saves in local storage.